tonomoshia/learning-resources/README.md

 ## Contributing

 We're trying to collect the best free training material in the world, so we have a higher standard than usual.
-Please read the [contributing Guide](https://github.com/jshomes/learning-resources/blob/master/Contributing.md) before opening issues or pull requests.
+Please read the [Contributing Guide](https://github.com/jshomes/learning-resources/blob/master/Contributing.md) before opening issues or pull requests.

 ## Web Fundamentals